-Note: Always try to make disc names unique.
-You won't then get confused if the computer asks to see a particular disc.
+Note: Always try to make disc names unique, so that you don't get confused if the computer asks to see a particular disc.
 Also, make the name you physically write on the disc similar to (or the same as) the electronic name you type in when you rename a disc.